 How to Make Blue Cheese Dressing

 - Place sour cream, mustard, pepper, salt, garlic powder, and Worcestershire in a small bowl and blend with a mixer for 2 minutes at low speed.

 - Add mayonnaise.
 Blend 1/2 minute at low speed and 2 minutes at medium speed.

 - By hand, crumble the cheese into the mixture.
-Blend at low speed no more than 4 minutes.
+Blend at low speed for no more than 4 minutes.

 - Refrigerate 24 hours before serving.

 Watch the video in the recipe below to see how easy it is to make Chart House Blue Cheese Dressing.

 Blue cheese dressing is great for salads, Buffalo wings, burgers, and as a dip.
 It’s especially delicious on a classic wedge salad.